skill-collectors/guesstimator/docs/how-to/svelte-components.md

 permalink: /how-to/svelte-components
 ---

 If you are new to Svelte, we recommend starting with [the official tutorial](https://svelte.dev/tutorial/basics).
 You can also learn a lot just reading through [the docs](https://svelte.dev/docs) and reviewing [the examples](https://svelte.dev/examples/hello-world).
+This application uses [SvelteKit](https://kit.svelte.dev/) which is an application framework built on top of Svelte to provide things like routing.
+Reading the [SvelteKit docs](https://kit.svelte.dev/docs/introduction) is also highly recommended.

 ## Create a new file

-If you are making a whole new page, create a file at `src/routes/[page name].svelte` (example: `routes/my-page.svelte` will be available at `/my-page` when the app is running).
+If you are making a whole new page, create a file at `src/routes/[page name]/+page.svelte` (example: `routes/my-page/+page.svelte` will be available at `/my-page` when the app is running).
+If you're not used to it, this file naming convention may seem unusual.
+[Read the docs](https://kit.svelte.dev/docs/routing).

-If you are making a new UI element to be used within a page, create a new file in `lib/components` (example: `lib/components/MyComponent.svelte`).
+If you are making a new UI element to be used in a single page, create a new file in `src/routes/[page name]` (example: `src/routes/[page name]/MyComponent.svelte`).

+If you are making a new UI element to be used in multiple pages, create a new file in `src/lib/components` (example: `src/lib/components/MyComponent.svelte`).

 If you are creating a complex component that is composed of other sub-components, you can create a directory to contain it, like this: